 Given the patient’s failure to return to competitive tennis with rest and physical therapy, we then discussed the potential benefits of various injections compared to surgical intervention.
 Taking into account the patient’s age and that he had previously missed several seasons due to shoulder pain and surgery, it was felt that another surgical procedure and subsequent rehabilitation would likely result in the end of his professional tennis career.
 As a result, the treatment discussion shifted towards the benefits of an intra-articular injection of platelet-rich plasma (PRP) or cortisone injection as a way to treat his shoulder pain.
 After discussing the risks and benefits with the patient, it was decided to proceed with a PRP injection.
 Traditionally, the injection is administered into the intra-articular space with the assistance of fluoroscopy or ultrasound guidance.
 In this specific case, a new option was utilized via the mi-eye 2™, an in-office diagnostic scope, which would provide direct visualization of the injection for precise placement.

-Traditionally, injections required the use of indirect visualization via fluoroscopy or ultrasound.
-The use of the mi-eye 2™ scope allowed for the physician to see precisely where the injection was being placed and confirm it was applied to the patient’s pathology.
-While fluoroscopic and ultrasound guidance is an effective mode of placement for injections, the mi-eye 2™ offers a new alternative that now allows a physician to view the pathology, leading to a higher certainty and confidence in the effective placement of injected material.
+Traditionally, injections such as PRP required the use of indirect visualization via fluoroscopy or ultrasound.
+The use of the mi-eye 2™ scope allowed for precision in the placement of the injection through the technology’s direct visualization of the patient’s pathology.
+While fluoroscopic and ultrasound guidance is an effective mode of placement for PRP injections, the mi-eye 2™ offers a new alternative that allows a physician to view the pathology, leading to a higher certainty and confidence in the effective placement of injected material.